 Most loops you will see are For loops.
 These are great if you can programmatically determine the number of loops you need to do.
-For example the number of rows of a table.
+For example, the number of rows of a table.
 However, what if you need to loop as long as it takes to finish?
-You don't know how long it will take.
-Say you want to extract from an unreliable database that fails for unspecified reasons and you just have to try until you succeed.
+You do not know how long it will take.
+What if you want to extract from an unreliable database that fails for unspecified reasons and you have to keep trying until you succeed?
 These types of examples are where Do While loops come in.

-Do..Loop, or as I like to call it Do While, allows you to loop until a condition is met.
+Do., Loop, or as we like to call it, Do While, allows you to loop until a condition is met.

-In this example, I want to loop for 5 seconds give or take.
+In this example, we want to loop for 5 seconds give or take.